kelmenhorst/quic-censorship/evade.md

 ## Packet-level circumvention building blocks
 Automated censorship evasion discovery based on packet- or property-level building blocks ([e.g. Geneva](https://geneva.cs.umd.edu/papers/geneva_ccs19.pdf)) is a promising new approach for censorship evasion.
 This section demonstrates which previously used packet-level building blocks can be applied to QUIC, keeping in mind the specific properties of the protocol.
-As QUIC packets travel in UPD datagrams packet-level operations are also considered.<br/>
+As QUIC packets travel in UPD datagrams packet-level operations are also considered.
+Whether circumvention is more promising on the UDP or QUIC layer depends among others on the layer the censor is working on. <br/>

 For context, Geneva proposed the following packet-level building blocks for TCP:
 1. *duplicate*: copy a TCP packet